-Core muscles include "anything that has to do with one of the five major postures: standing, sitting, lying on the back, lying on the stomach, or quadruped (on hands and knees)," explains Wooldridge.
-This means that, in addition to abdominal muscles, some consider the core muscles to include all the muscles of the lower back and shoulders, the internal and external obliques, pelvic muscles, gluteal muscles, and hamstrings.
+In addition to abdominal muscles, the core muscles include all the muscles of the lower back and shoulders, the internal and external obliques, pelvic muscles, gluteal muscles, and hamstrings.
 Deep core muscles, such as the multifidus muscle and pelvic floor muscles, are endurance type muscles that work constantly to stabilize posture.
-Superficial core muscles, such as rectus abdominus (abdominal muscle), are more powerful and are typically involved in producing forceful motion.
+Superficial core muscles, such as rectus abdominus, are more powerful and are typically involved in producing forceful motion.

 While no one is ever completely safe from injury, strong core muscles are thought to go a long way toward injury prevention in both sports and routine activities, like carrying groceries or picking up a child.
 Weakness of core muscles also may be related to the development of chronic back pain

 , one of the most common medical complaints.

 - Strengthening—Back injuries often result from weak trunk muscles.
 Strengthening your core results in a stable spine, which may reduce the risk of back problems.

 - Balancing—Sports that involve repetitive motions that stress the two sides of your body differently—like golf or tennis—can lead to imbalances.
 Since core training works all of your major muscle groups, such imbalances can be minimized.

 - Coordinating—Strong core muscles help your extremities to work with the rest of your body.
 So when you are teeing off or serving, muscles throughout your body contribute to the effort and cushion the strain on your joints.

 Core strength plays a role in many sports: